chiselstrike/chiselstrike/docusaurus/docs/intro.md

 :::tip
 You are able to specify default values in your type properties, like you would for a normal typescript class.
-Types can be added or removed as you go if they have default values, so it is always recommended you add them.
+Properties can be added or removed as you go if they have default values, so it is always recommended you add them.
 :::